puppetlabs/puppetlabs-apache/README.md

 [//]: # (  - Move reference materials in the Usage section to the Reference section.)
 [//]: # (  - Consolidate usage materials in the Setup section with the usage materials in the Usage section.)

-##### `default_charset`

-If defined, the value will be set as `AddDefaultCharset` in the main configuration file.
-It is undefined by default.

-##### `default_confd_files`

-Generates default set of include-able Apache configuration files under `${apache::confd_dir}` directory.
-These configuration files correspond to what is usually installed with the Apache package on a given platform.

-##### `default_mods`

-This parameter determines whether to configure a set of default Apache modules depending on your operating system.
-Valid values are `true`, `false`, or an array of Apache module names.
-The default value is `true`, which includes the default [HTTPD mods](https://github.com/puppetlabs/puppetlabs-apache/blob/master/manifests/default_mods.pp).

-If this parameter is `false`, Puppet only includes the Apache modules required to make the HTTP daemon work, and any other mods can be declared on their own.
-The default modules for the following operating systems are:

-* '''Red Hat''': `log_config`; if [`apache_version`](#apache_version) is greater than 2.4, `unixd` and, except on RHEL/CentOS 6 SCL, `systemd`
-* '''FreeBSD''': `log_config`, `unixd`
-* '''Suse''': `log_config`
-* '''Gentoo''': No default modules
-* '''All other operating systems''': `authz_host`

-[//]: # (Gentoo really doesn't apply any default modules?)
+If the `prefork` MPM module is installed and this parameter's value is `true`, it also includes `::apache::mod::cgi`.
+If the `worker` MPM module is installed, it includes `::apache::mod::cgid`.

-If this parameter contains an array, the apache Puppet module includes all Apache modules in the array.
+If this parameter contains an array, the apache Puppet module enables all Apache modules in the array.

 ##### `default_ssl_ca`